 The Reference Rate Provider and the Sponsor have entered into a reference rate license agreement (the "Reference Rate License Agreement") governing the Sponsor's use of the Reference Rate for calculation of the Reference Rate Price.
 The Reference Rate Provider may adjust the calculation methodology for the Reference Rate without notice to, or consent of, the Trust or its shareholders.
-Under the Reference Rate License Agreement, the Sponsor pays a monthly fee and a fee based on the Digital Asset Holdings of the Trust to the Reference Rate Provider in consideration of its license to the Sponsor of Reference Rate-related intellectual property.
-The Reference Rate License Agreement will automatically renew on an annual basis.
+Under the Reference Rate License Agreement, the Sponsor pays a monthly fee and a fee based on the NAV of the Trust to the Reference Rate Provider in consideration of its license to the Sponsor of Reference Rate-related intellectual property.
+The initial term of the Reference Rate License Agreement was February 1, 2022 through the later of February 29, 2024 and the latest date set forth on any order form executed under the Reference Rate License Agreement.
+On June 20, 2023, the Sponsor and the Reference Rate Provider, entered into an amendment to the Reference Rate License Agreement to extend the initial term of the Reference Rate License Agreement from February 29.
+2024, to February 28, 2025.
+On February 5, 2025, the Sponsor and the Reference Rate Provider, entered into an amendment to the Reference Rate License Agreement to extend the term of the Reference Rate License Agreement from February 28, 2025, to February 29, 2028.
+Thereafter, the Reference Rate License Agreement will automatically renew on an annual basis, unless a notice of non-renewal is provided.
 The Reference Rate License Agreement is terminable by either party upon written notice in the event of a material breach that remains uncured for thirty days after initial written notice of such breach.
 Further, either party may terminate the Reference Rate License Agreement immediately upon notice under certain circumstances, including with respect to the other party's (i) insolvency, bankruptcy or analogous event or (ii) violation of money transmission, taxation or trading regulations that materially adversely affect either party's ability to perform under the Reference Rate License Agreement.